Tia Mowry: Career

 From 2015 to 2017, Mowry starred in her Cooking Channel series Tia Mowry at Home, where she made everything from macaroni and cheese, cake, pie, curry chicken, collard greens, shakshuka, potato, galette and various types of cocktails.
-Some of her guest stars included her The Game co-stars Hosea Sanchez, Wendy Raquel Robinson, and Brittany Daniel, as well as Lilly Singh from YouTube and singer Kelly Rowland.
+Some of her guest stars included her The Game co-stars Hosea Chanchez, Wendy Raquel Robinson, and Brittany Daniel, as well as Lilly Singh from YouTube and singer Kelly Rowland.
 In 2016, Mowry started a podcast on PodcastOne called Mostly Mom with Tia Mowry.
 On April 29, 2016, she appeared with her twin sister on the daytime talk show The Real, where she promoted her new book Twintution.

-Since 2019, she has starred on the Netflix comedy series, Family Reunion.
-The show has been nominated for Outstanding Children's Program three years in a row at the NAACP Image Awards, winning in 2020 and 2021.
+From 2019 to 2022, Mowry starred on the Netflix comedy series, Family Reunion.
+The show was nominated for Outstanding Children's Program three years in a row at the NAACP Image Awards, winning in 2020 and 2021.
 In September 2021, Mowry released her second cookbook, The Quick Fix Kitchen, published by Rodale Books.
 The book includes mealtime hacks, tips to bring joy and balance to the kitchen and easy, delicious and healthy recipes the entire family will love.
 In 2021, Tia partnered with Gibson to release an extensive homeware collection, Spice! by Tia Mowry.
 In 2023, Mowry launched a haircare line named 4u by Tia.

 Personal life

 On April 20, 2008, Mowry married actor Cory Hardrict, whom she met on the set of the film, Hollywood Horror.
 The pair separated in October 2022, due to irreconcilable differences, and finalized their divorce in April 2023.
 Together, they have two children, a son (born in 2011) and a daughter (born in 2018).

+According to the April 22, 2025, episode of Finding Your Roots, William Brewster, a passenger on the Mayflower who became the senior elder of the Plymouth Colony, is the 13th great-grandfather of Mowry.